Harriethw/dreamnet/documentation/2_DIY_network.md

 WantedBy=multi-user.target
 ```

-Here we’ve told the server to run on port 80 - that’s the port that is for regular web requests, so putting the IP address into the browser will serve the website.
+Here we’ve told the server to run on port 80 - that’s the port that is for regular web requests, so putting the IP address into the browser will serve the website without the need for a port.

 Change the working directory to the correct one and the IP to your correct IP address.
 (This will be the current IP address of the pi connected to the wifi network, that you are using to ssh into)